UW-APL-EIS/tupelo/README.md

 $ mvn install
 ```

-will compile and package up all the Java code into what Maven calls
+will compile and package up all the Tupelo Java code into what Maven calls
 'artifacts', which are just carefully named Java jar files.
 The
 artifacts are then copied to your local Maven repo.